jjfumero/jjfumero.github.io/_posts/2022-05-25-shared-memory-level-zero.md

 ## Unified Shared Memory Allocation Types

-Before digging into Level Zero shared memory, let's take a look at the [different allocation types](https://spec.oneapi.io/level-zero/latest/core/PROG.html#memory) of Unified Shared Memory that are available in Level Zero [1].
+Before digging into Level Zero shared memory, let's take a look at the [different allocation types](https://spec.oneapi.io/level-zero/latest/core/PROG.html#memory) of Unified Shared Memory that are available in Level Zero.

 There are three main types of allocations: